Test Detail

 • 25 (OH) vitamin D level is increased during pregnancy.

-Answers to Patient Concerns & Frequently Asked Questions (FAQs) about Vitamin D (25-Hydroxy)
+Answers to Patient Concerns & Frequently Asked Questions (FAQs) about Vitamin D (25-OH)

 Q. Who should be tested for Vitamin D?